Skip to main content

 • Brilinta (generic name: ticagrelor) is an oral antiplatelet prescription tablet that is usually taken twice a day, in the morning and the evening.

 • If you stop taking Brilinta too soon, it can increase your risk of a heart attack, stroke or death.
 However, Brilinta can also increase the risk of severe bleeding that might lead to death.
-Ask your doctor how long you’ll need to take these drugs and do not stop taking them without talking to your cardiologist first.
+Ask your doctor how long you’ll need to take these drugs and do not stop taking them without talking to your heart doctor first.

 References